Last Updated on

 2. Your home office

 Your home office should set you up for success.
 Try and replicate your regular office at home – if you have a monitor (or monitors), do the same at home – if you have the space.
 A comfortable desk chair is a good idea as well – the more comfortable you are, the less likely you are to find yourself on the sofa!
 And if there are other people at home with you, try and keep them separate from you by keeping the door shut.
+Check out our other tips for ways you can improve your home office.

 3. Dress the part